 In November 2016, L.A.C.E.S. formed a team of twelve refugees and played in its first soccer league.
 Children participating in the leagues have an opportunity to develop their soccer skills, interact with their peers from various cultures and practice English language development.
 League participants come from five different countries and have arrived in the United States as little as four months prior.

 L.A.C.E.S.
 2022 Volunteer Opportunities

 Share in an adventure with refugee youth at the upcoming L.A.C.E.S.
-Spring Break Adventure Day on April 13!
+2022 summer sports programs beginning in July!
 You will get to know young refugees ages 9-14 who have recently resettled in Greater Washington D.C area.